 Conventional brain surgery typically lasts several hours.
 It involves removing part of the skull and cutting through healthy brain tissue to reach the area needing treatment.
 After surgery, patients generally stay in the hospital for two to seven days and then are out of work for two to six weeks.

-- Magnetic resonance imaging (MRI) shows your surgeons real-time brain function.
-These comprehensive images of your brain help the surgeon avoid injury to areas that support important functions, such as speech and memory.
+Magnetic resonance imaging (MRI) shows neurosurgeons real-time brain function.
+These comprehensive images of your brain help the neurosurgeon avoid injury to areas that support important functions, such as speech and memory.

-- The special software of the MRI makes it possible for the surgeon to measure the temperature in different regions of your brain.
+The special software of the MRI makes it possible for the neurosurgeon to measure the temperature in different regions of your brain.
 This allows your neurosurgeon to make sure that the laser destroys the appropriate tissue while minimizing damage to healthy tissue.

 The MRI-guided laser ablation procedure takes approximately four hours.
 Patients can usually go home from the hospital the next day.